Canon RP vs Fujifilm X100V

 Of the two cameras under consideration, the Canon RP features a full frame sensor and the Fujifilm X100V an APS-C sensor.
 The sensor area in the X100V is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 26.2MP, the Canon RP offers a slightly higher resolution than the X100V (26MP), but the Canon RP nevertheless has larger individual pixels (pixel pitch of 5.74μm versus 3.76μm for the X100V) due to its larger sensor.
-However, the X100V is a somewhat more recent model (by 11 months) than the Canon RP, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+Even though the RP has a larger sensor, both cameras offer the same resolution of 26 megapixels.
+This implies that the RP has a lower pixel density and larger individual pixels (with a pixel pitch of 5.76μm versus 3.76μm for the X100V), which gives it a potential advantage in terms of light gathering capacity.
+It should, however, be noted that the X100V is a somewhat more recent model (by 11 months) than the RP, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
 Coming back to sensor resolution, it should be mentioned that the X100V has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS RP has a native sensitivity range from ISO 100 to ISO 40000, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Fujifilm X100V are ISO 160 to ISO 12800, with the possibility to increase the ISO range to 80-51200.